-CRM 282 - Interviews and Interrogations
+CRM 282 -Interviews and Interrogations

-IAI: None Interviews and Interrogations is designed to help the student understand the purpose and importance of proper interviews/ interrogations as well as the methods of interviewing/interrogating.
+IAI: None 1.2 Interviews and Interrogations is designed to help the student understand the purpose and importance of proper interviews/ interrogations as well as the methods of interviewing/interrogating.
 Assessment of the verbal and non-verbal communication in the interview/interrogation process will be stressed.
 Students will learn the philosophy of interviews and interrogations, how to compose and ask questions, and what to avoid in interviews and interrogations.

-Prerequisite: CRM 101 or consent of instructor.
+Prereauisite: CRM 101 or consent of instructor.
+Credit: 3 semester hours

-CRM 291 - Internship
+CRM 291 -Internship